 But I sure fancied the cowboy-handles

-Carried by some hands I'd known
+Carried by some cowpoke hands I'd known

-Seems some men earned their labels
+Seems most men earned their labels

-While others, whimsically, just got thrown
+While some, whimsically, just got thrown

 Here’s an example of a nonsensical one:

-Harry called me “Big-Foot” for a laugh
+Why Harry called me “Big-Foot” for a laugh

 The origins I never figured out